Students,

 University of Washington

-I’m a 1st year PhD MSE student at the University of Washington in Seattle working on using STEM and EELS to measure the local excitonic states in 2D heterostructures under the instruction of Juan Carlos Idrobo and Xiaodong Xu.
-I earned my MSE Master’s degree from Rensselaer Polytechnic Institute in 2023 and my Chemistry and Bio-Resource Science & Engineering Bachelor’s degrees from the University of Washington in 2020.
-I’m also an awardee of the prestigious NSF Graduate Research Fellowship Program (GRFP) since 2022.
-I look forward to working with the members of MSA StC to build a bigger and better MSA community!
+I’m a 2nd year MSE PhD student at the University of Washington measuring the local excitonic states in transition metal dichalcogenides utilizing STEM/EELS.
+I earned my MSE Master’s degree from Rensselaer Polytechnic Institute in 2023 and two Bachelor’s degrees in Chemistry and Bio-Resource Science & Engineering from the University of Washington in 2020.
+I’m also an awardee of the prestigious NSF Graduate Research Fellowship Program (GRFP) 2022.
+Last year I was part of the MSA StC as a regional liaison and this year I am taking on a bigger role as the PMC Social Chair.
+I look forward to continuing to work with the other MSA StC members to build an exciting and interesting PMC program!

 Region II Liaison